Structural Changes to UK Corporate Law in 2020?

 - Operating required statutory meetings virtually extends to December 30th 2020.

 Further, commencing December 1st 2020, HMRC crown preference returns.
 Therefore, ensuring every distribution of the assets of the company experiencing insolvency provides HMRC rank, therefore first in preference to a “floating charge-holder” concerning individual taxes.
-Consequently, this means that the crown preference will dilute lenders’ positions, thus prompting action before December 1st.
+Consequently, this means the crown preference will dilute lenders’ positions, prompting action before December 1st.

 Structural Changes to UK Corporate Law in 2020.
 So, the clock ticks!

-In the time that these extensions provide, perhaps examining the way forward could decrease exposure:
+Perhaps examining the way forward could decrease exposure:

 - Reducing payment dates;